Thesis proposals

 Ministerial and regional funding of PhD fellowships is also possible via the Doctoral Schools of the Université Grenoble Alpes.
 The IBS is affiliated with the School of Physics and the School of Chemistry and Life Sciences.

-– Doctoral School in Chemistry and Life Sciences (EDCSV)
+– Doctoral School in Chemistry and Life Sciences : Ecole Doctorale de Chimie et Sciences du Vivant (EDCSV)

-Candidates are able to apply to EDCSV until April 15, with pre-selection of candidates on May 6 and auditions in June.
+Candidates were able to apply to EDCSV until April 09, 2026.

 GRAL funding

-Informations about the 4 IBS PhD projects selected for funding in the fall of 2025 are published here:
+Informations about the IBS PhD projects selected for funding in the fall of 2027, as well as details for applying and auditioning, will be available in the spring 2027.

 CBH Graduate School Funding